googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 mv "main.dox.tmp" "${lib}/doc/main.dox"
 ```

-## Update the root files
+## Edit the top-level CHANGELOG file

-Manually edit the following files:

-- `BUILD.bazel` to reference the new targets in `//google/cloud/${library}`.
+Announce the new library in the CHANGELOG for the next release.
-  Initially prefix your targets with `:experimental-`.

 ## Fix formatting nits